alexquan3/Job-Webscrapper/README.md

 # Job-Webscrapper
 Looks through indeed and saves all data into an excel file.
-This includes job title, link to website, company, salary if presented, date and summary of job.
+This includes job title, link to website, company, salary if presented, date, and summary of job.

 Program takes 3 inputs: